 Oil finishes either on their own or used in combination with wax offers the same protection as above.
-There is wiping varnish used a lot on wooden pens in the USA, this is not available in the UK.
-This may offer protection on a wooden pen because the varnish will cross-link with itself as you build it up.
+There is wiping varnish used a lot on pens in the USA, this is not available in the UK.
+This may offer protection on the wood because the varnish will cross-link with itself as you build it up.
 Wiping varnish will still take time to apply and build up.
 If you want to make your own, I found this recipe.

 Melamine lacquer is an alternative wooden pen finish.
 Most finishes give off fumes this one included.
-I have tried this, but it takes time to apply and then has to be left a week to harden.
-Hardening over a week is fine for bowls but I can’t be doing with it on a wooden pen.
+I have tried this, but it takes time to apply and then left a week to harden.
+Hardening over a week is fine for bowls but I can’t be doing with it on a pen made with wood.

 Super Glue Pen Finish